MrWolfZ/ngrx-forms/docs/user-guide/index.md

 }
 ```

-If you are using ngrx version 8 or above you can alternatively use `onNgrxForms` with `createReducer`:
+If you are using ngrx version 8 or above you can alternatively use `onNgrxForms` with `createReducer` for top level store slices:

 ```ts
 import { createReducer } from '@ngrx/store';